 - 6 cocktail-sized bamboo skewers

-- Bake or broil at 375F for 15 to 20 minutes or until nicely browned.
+Grill at 400F for 15 to 20 minutes or until nicely browned.
 DO NOT overcook to prevent the chicken from turning dry.